 If you own and use a Samsung Smart TV, it’s probably wise to install a VPN on it, especially if the device is constantly online.
 It’s a common misconception that VPNs are designed to serve PC users exclusively.

 In fact, most VPN users have them installed on their handheld devices, rather than their PCs.
 Let’s face it: most of the traffic we generate is outside working hours and happens more or less on our phones.

 But that doesn’t mean we should overlook the importance of securing other Internet devices, such as Samsung Smart TVs.
 More so if we interact with them more than just a few times a week.

-Here’s how to add a VPN to Samsung Smart TV
+How to install a VPN on Samsung Smart TV with Google Play Store

-The most common workaround would be installing the VPN on your router and have your TV go through the VPN-enabled router.
+The most common workaround would be installing the VPN on your router and having your TV go through the VPN-enabled router.

 This works not only with Samsung Smart TVs but with any other IoT device you may have around (AC units, refrigerator, smart lights).